tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 Migration to post-quantum authentication will proceed gradually across protocols, products, and organizations.
-During this period, endpoints may support multiple authentication models (traditional, composite, dual, or PQC-only) depending on their stage of deployment.
+During this period, endpoints may support multiple authentication models (traditional, composite, dual, or PQC) depending on their stage of deployment.
 The transition requires careful coordination of certificate management, protocol negotiation, and policy enforcement to maintain security and interoperability throughout the migration.